SolidHal/PrawnOS/README.md

 ```
 When that finishes, you should have access to the internet.

-Congratulations!
-Your computer is now a Prawn! https://sprorgnsm.bandcamp.com/track/the-prawn-song

 ### Documentation
 Some useful things can be found in ``DOCUMENTATION.md`